lemlac/mulem/docs/reference.md

     """
 ```

 Otherwise, a semicolon always ends an expression.
-New lines have a special rule: any line starting with a `:` gets appended to the end of the previous line.
-This is known as **expression splitting.**

 It's not always clear if `- 1` at the start of a line means *subtract 1* or *negative 1.* Some languages use a backslash `\` for this, but that has its downsides.
 With backslashes, they all go at the end of the a line which hardly ever line up without manual formatting.